MAST Tutorial

 10. Damage and Destruction

 In the last section, we learned about route labels.
 Remember how I said that routes run whenever the conditions are met?
-Well, there's routes for damage - several, in fact.
-Here's the list of damage routes:
+Well, there are routes for damage - several, in fact.
+Here's the list:

 //damage/destroy